michael-je/synthetic-state-space-generator/README.md

 	> **NOTE**: `child_depth_minimum` and `child_depth_maximum` can take negative values.
 In this case, children may be generated "above" their parent, creating cycles in the graph.

 -  **`locality_grouping `** (`float`, default: `0.0`, range: `[0, 1]`)
 Controls how much of the available state space can be used when generating children.
-A value of `0` allows use of the full space at each depth; higher values restrict generation to a smaller portion centered around the parent node.
+A value of `0` allows use of the full space at each depth; higher values restrict generation to a smaller range centered around the parent node.

 <a name="true-value-parameters"></a>